-With 23 states, as well as Guam and Washington, DC, already having passed medical marijuana laws—and more states pondering similarly relaxed stances — the demonization of the drug in the eyes of the American public, as well as legislators, continues to wane.
+With 29 states, as well as Washington D.C., already having passed medical marijuana laws — not to mention the nine states where recreational marijuana is legal — the demonization of the substance in the eyes of the American public, as well as legislators, continues to wane.
 How far will the prohibition of pot ultimately be pushed back, though?
-It’s too early to tell.
+It’s too early to tell, really.
 We can, however, make an educated guess regarding the pace of progress by studying how marijuana law has changed in the United States during its history.

 Colonial cannabis use

 The use of marijuana in the United States dates back to the 17th century.
 Before a single marijuana law was created, the American government promoted the production of hemp to create clothing, sails, and rope, and marijuana — a mixture of dried flowers and leaves derived from the hemp plant — became a widely used ingredient in numerous over-the-counter medicines by the late 19th century.